 However, it did the job, got us to Phoenix on time and there were more wonderful views of the Salt Lake City mountains as we took off, although once again I sat on the left-hand side, while the right-hand side of the plane got treated to an amazing sunset.
 Oh well, you can’t win them all.

-Check out Part II of Phoenix and the Grand Adventure: My Return to Phoenix, to see what I got up in the city.
+Check out Part II of the series, snappily entitled My Return to Phoenix, to see what I got up in the city before I set off on The Grand Adventure itself.

 Don’t forget that you can share this post with your friends using buttons below.